lbrombach/practical_robot_tools/arduino_ros_relay_control/README.md

 **Pin Numbers and other constants**

 Pin numbers and constants are declared at the top of the ros_arduino.ino file and can be changed to suit needs.
 The constant CONNECTION_TIMEOUT_SECONDS is to ensure that relays are shut off if this much time has elapsed since a message has been received on a given topic (for example if the ros master shuts down while the devices are on).
-The sketch will have to be re-ruploaded to the Arduino for changes to take effect.
+The sketch will have to be re-uploaded to the Arduino for changes to take effect.
 <br>

 ![Arduino Pin Numbers](./images/arduino_consts.jpeg)